freenas/freenas-docs/userguide/system.rst

 * **Type:** select *Bug* when reporting an issue or *Feature* when requesting a new feature.

-* **Category:** this drop-down menu is empty a registered "Username" and "Password" are entered.
+* **Category:** this drop-down menu is empty until a registered :guilabel:`Username` and :guilabel:`Password` are entered.
 An error message is displayed if either value is incorrect.
-After the *Username* and *Password* are validated, possible categories are populated to the drop-down menu.
+After the :guilabel:`Username` and :guilabel:`Password` are validated, possible categories are populated to the drop-down menu.
   Select the one that best describes the bug or feature being reported.